gusztavvargadr/wordpress/README.md

 ### Working with an environment

-For a more advanced development experience, you can connect to this environment using Visual Studio Code as well.
+For a more advanced development experience, you can connect to this environment using Visual Studio Code.

 - Type `code .` to open Visual Studio Code from the same terminal and directory that you used for the Vagrant commands.
 - Install the recommended extensions, especially `Remote - SSH`.
-- Connect to the `gutenberg-block` environment using `Remote Explorer` and open the folder `/home/vagrant/source`.
-If being asked, use the default password `vagrant` for connecting.
+- Using `Remote Explorer`, connect to the `gutenberg-block` target and open the folder `/home/vagrant/source`.
+If being asked for it, use the default password `vagrant` when connecting.
-- Visual Studio Code automatically forwards the necessary ports from the virtual machine to the host to test your work easily.
+- Visual Studio Code automatically forwards the necessary ports from the virtual machine to the host to quickly test your work.
 Just navigate your browser to http://localhost:9999 to see WordPress running the sample within the virtual machine.

 ### Cleaning up